winsw/winsw/doc/YamlConfigFile.md

 ### stoptimeout

-When the service is requested to stop, winsw first attempts to send a Ctrl+C signal, then wait for up to 15 seconds for the process to exit by itself gracefully.
-A process failing to do that (or if the process does not have a console), then winsw resorts to calling [TerminateProcess function](https://docs.microsoft.com/windows/win32/api/processthreadsapi/nf-processthreadsapi-terminateprocess) to kill the service instantly.

 This optional element allows you to change this "15 seconds" value, so that you can control how long winsw gives the service to shut itself down.
+[Read more . . . ](xmlConfigFile.md#stoptimeout)

 See `onfailure` below for how to specify time duration:

 ```yaml